on the blog

 The “Day-in-the-Life” Conversation

-Your first priority is understanding the reality of the role—not the brochure version.
-You’re not just buying a brand.
-You’re buying a job description for yourself for the next 3–10 years.
-This is the time to understand what is required of the owner to be successful and does this truly FIT your expectations of day to day involvement.
+Your first priority is understanding the reality of the role – not the brochure version.
+You’re not just going to buy a franchise.
+You’re going to buy a job description for yourself for the next three to ten years.
+This is the time to understand what is required of the owner to be successful.
+In particular, does this brand truly FIT your expectations of day-to-day involvement?

-Sample Questions To Ask:
+Sample Questions to Ask:

 • “What does a typical day look like for you from start to finish?”